Caring for someone with dementia can be intense, challenging and rewarding.

 - Speak to someone from your local Alzheimer’s NZ group.

 - Seek advice from other carers and family members who are or have had similar experiences to you.

 - Read books and brochures including those on our Resources page.

 - Ask questions of health professionals and social service agencies.

 - Source reliable information from the internet such as these booklets and factsheets from Alzheimer’s NZ or this respite and residential care guide from Alzheimer’s Australia (2009) Younger onset dementia – a practical guide (pages 14–20 include useful tips for managing dementia behaviours).

 - Take part in education programmes provided for carers in many areas.
 This can help to boost your self-esteem, reduce your stress levels and increase your ability to cope.
-Contact your local Alzheimer’s NZ to see if carer education programmes are available in your area.
+See the Dementia Learning Centre, Alzheimer’s NZ – an hub of excellence for dementia education.

 Have a daily routine

 Establish a basic daily routine in the household and try to stick to it.
 Try to keep things as normal as possible and not treat the person with dementia like an invalid.
 It’s important to support them to be independent for as long as possible, doing tasks they can still carry out.
 This helps them retain some sense of dignity and usefulness.